ankitbit/Introduction-to-Econometrics/orientation.md

 `git checkout DS-412`

-...

-add/edit/delete files for the new feature
+In case you wish to add/edit/delete files for the new feature

-...

 `git add .`